rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 comments: true
 ---

-When building software we sometimes have the need to build it in a way so it can last for years.
-Some projects I've worked on was software that was almost 10 years old.
-Within these 10 years a lot changes.
-For example language changes, framework changes and libraries that need to be replaced.
-In these cases the software needs to be build in a way to handle change with little impact.
+When building software we sometimes need to build it in a way so it will last for years.
+Some projects I've worked on used software that was running for almost 10 years.
+Within these 10 years the software had experienced many changes.
+For example language changes, framework changes, libraries that need to be replaced and many more.
+When this is the case the software needs to be build in a way to account for those many changes with little impact.

 <!--more-->

 ## Foreword

-When designing applications I use these principles myself to make them last and allow for easy change.
-Because with every project also design documentation is written I keep writing down these principles over and over again.
-I want to use this blog series to share what I have learned from designing these application's and how these principles can help you.
+When designing application architectures I often use these principles myself to make the software last and allow for easy change.
+With every project I also write design documentation with these principles in them, and thus have written them down for quite some times already.
+The goal of these blog series is to share what I have learned when designing these application architectures and hopefully they can also help you.

 Please remember that there is no single way to design a application architecture.
-While these principles certainly help feel free to adjust them if this fits your needs better (I know I do depending of the needs of my clients).
+These principles certainly help but feel free to adjust them when this fits your needs better (I know I do, depending of the needs of my clients).

 ## Layers and boundaries